alexdibol/courses_education/README.md

 ---

-##  The Trilogy
+##  The Volumes

 ### **Volume I — Foundations of Financial Machine Learning**
 **Tag:** `course-volume1-v01`
 **[Download PDF (Release)](https://github.com/alexdibol/courses_education/releases/tag/course-volume1-v01)**

-The opening volume descends elegantly into the machinery of intelligence.
+The opening volume descends into the machinery of intelligence.
 It begins with the neuron — the smallest atom of reasoning — and builds upward to networks that forecast, generate, and adapt.
 From dense layers to CNNs, LSTMs, GRUs, transformers, and diffusion models, the reader witnesses the gradual assembly of a financial brain.
 Each notebook is a miniature laboratory: small enough to understand, powerful enough to astonish.